samjones00/docs/docs/_documentation/grpc.md

 To better accommodate scenarios where `protoc` clients are used you can use the `ServiceStackClientInterceptor` (also in **ServiceStack.GrpcClient**) to replicate most of the rich ServiceStack integration features that's possible to implement using an `Interceptor`.

-The ServiceStack Interceptor can be registered using `GrpcServiceStack.Client()` when creating the protoc `GrpcServicesClient`:
+ServiceStack's Interceptor can be registered using `GrpcServiceStack.Client()` when creating the protoc `GrpcServicesClient`:

 ```csharp
 // Insecure plain-text example